eval4rag/eval4rag.github.io/index.md

 | 16:45 -- 17:30  | Breakout Discussion                               | Attendees |
 | 17:30 -- 17:50  | Group Report Back                                 | Attendees |
 | 17:50 -- 18:00  | Closing                                           | TBD       |

+## Keynote: A Journey Through Domain-Specific RAG and Agent Evaluation

+Speaker: Fabio Petroni

+### Abstract
+In this talk, I will share the evaluation journey at Samaya over the past two and a half years—starting from factoid questions we handcrafted internally, to evaluating complex, real-world predictions about the future.
+I’ll highlight the evolution of our methodologies and the growing challenges of assessing systems operating in specialized domains, with an eye toward actionable insights and open questions for the community.

+### Bio
+Fabio Petroni is the Co-Founder and CTO of Samaya AI, specializing in the intersection of AI and knowledge.
+He holds a Ph.D. in Engineering of Computer Science from Sapienza University of Rome and has conducted research in leading industrial labs, including the FAIR team at Meta AI and the R&D department at Thomson Reuters.
+Fabio is known for his work on knowledge-intensive NLP, with awards such as first place in the NeurIPS Efficient Open-Domain Question Answering competition (2020) and the Google Best Paper Award at AKBC (2020).
+His research contributions include several high-impact publications, including Language Models as Knowledge Bases? and the original RAG paper.

 ## Presentation Topics